DJ Méndez: Early life

 His father was a political dissident, who left Chile after the Chilean regime began monitoring him.
-In 1986, Méndez, his two brothers and mother left for Sweden; they lived at various places before settling down in the suburb of Farsta in Stockholm.
-He went to school in the Larsbodaskolan, in Farsta Strand, joined a gang and was a small-time criminal, though he always had the goal of making it in showbusiness.
+In 1986, Méndez, his two brothers and his mother left for Sweden; they lived at various places before settling down in the suburb of Farsta in Stockholm.
+He went to school in the Larsbodaskolan, in Farsta Strand, joined a gang and was a small-time criminal, though he always had the goal of making it in show business.
 After several run-ins with the police, he focused on beginning his career.

 Career

 After joining a counseling institution called Fasta and meeting sound engineer Jordi Fuste, DJ Méndez started his career as a Latin rapper, making his live debut in a local festival.
 Mixing hip-hop and traditional Latin American rhythms, he was able to get a record deal, soon climbing charts in Sweden, Norway, Denmark, Finland, and even Russia with his first hit "Chiki-Chiki", featured in his debut album Latino for Life.
 He had met producer Robert Wåtz while working at Toys R Us.
 The emerging interest for Latin American music in Europe was one factor in the acceptance of his music.
 Some of his songs like "Estocolmo" feature the attitude and opinion of Latin American immigrants to Scandinavian countries.

 His songs are in Chilean Spanish with a mixture of English, produced in conjunction with DJ Rob'n'Raz, have melodic choruses by singers such as Emmanuel Contreras, Martin Thors, Pablo Javier Gonzalez Cepeda (better known as Yei) who were both in their studio recordings and in live performances.

 He is one of the best representatives of Chilean rap and hip-hop and one of the Chilean artists with greater international influence.
-He won an MTV Video Music Award Latinoamérica and an MTV Europe Music Awards.
+He won an MTV Video Music Award Latinoamérica and was Pre-nominated for the MTV Europe Music Awards in MTV Nordic.
 He was runner-up in the Melodifestivalen Sweden 2002, he won a Golden Gull at the Festival of Viña del Mar, has taken part in Son Latino Festivals in the Canary Islands, Spain with 350,000 people attending, has performed at a concert for more than 250,000 people in the Red Square of Moscow, Russia, and sung for more than 100,000 people at the Pampilla Festival in Coquimbo.
 In March 2001 he visited his native country, carrying out a successful promotional tour.